This article originally appeared on Livestrong.com.

 In addition, a South American beverage, yerba mate tea, is a central nervous system stimulant containing caffeine as well as many other beneficial plant compounds.
 Known as a cravings-killer, yerba mate tea also helps slow digestion so that your stomach stays fuller longer, which can help you eat less overall.

-6. Nausea and/ or Upset Stomach — Ginger Root, Peppermint, Chamomile
+6. Tea for Nausea and/or Upset Stomach — Ginger Root, Peppermint, Chamomile

 Tummy upset?
 Drink some tea.
 Ginger, peppermint and chamomile are all herbal teas shown to help settle a queasy stomach.
 Researchers believe ginger contains chemicals that not only work in the intestines and stomach to reduce nausea, but also possibly in the brain and nervous system.